Interactive Brokers Canada Review 2022

 Who Is Interactive Brokers Best For?

-At those bargain basement prices, and particularly for professional day traders & options traders, Interactive Brokers makes a lot of sense.
-The low margin rates and currency exchange options make the brokerage a solid choice for those investors interested in using those semi-exotic tools.
+The bottom line is that it is most suited to professional day traders & options traders, so if that’s you, Interactive Brokers makes a lot of sense.
+The low margin rates and currency exchange options make the brokerage an interesting option for those investors interested in using those semi-exotic tools.

-But for Canadian audiences, it just isn’t all that attractive to us.
-The high monthly fees if you have less than $100,000 invested, no RESP option, plus the US tax liability, and the consistent customer service complaints just put IBKR at the bottom of our Best Canadian Discount Brokerage rankings.
+But for the average Canadian investor, it just isn’t all that attractive.
+The fact that we cannot access the benefits of IBKR Lite or Pro, have no RESP option, the US tax liability issue, and the consistent customer service complaints just put it at the bottom of our Best Canadian Discount Brokerage rankings.
 You can read our Qtrade review and see for yourself how big the difference is.